onepanelio/core-docs/docs/getting-started/quickstart.md

 4. Select Workflow template (i.e model to train).
 By default, you can use TensorFlow Object Detection for object detection or MaskRCNN for semantic segmentation.
 Below image shows a case for Tensorflow Object Detection.
 ![Train a model from CVAT](/img/tf-object-detection.png)

 5. Update hyper-parameters and settings as per your requirements.
 Most of the parameters visible above are related to the model (MaskRCNN) and system (i.e machine).
-I will change `num-steps` from default 10000 to 1000.
+For this guide, you can change `num-steps` from default 10000 to 1000.
 You can also select the checkpoint path from previously trained model.
 You can leave it empty if you don't have an appropriate, previously trained model.

 6. Click **Submit**.
 This will execute the Onepanel Workflow for selected model.
 You can see Workflow logs by going to Workflow execution page.
 You can find the URL for the same in the notification card.
 ![Workflow URL](/img/execution_url.png)